adrianyuenmi/ScatterSeriesTest/README.md

 OS: `Microsoft Windows 10 Pro 64-bit (version 10.0.18363 Build 18363)`

+This is now a bug reported to Qt at: https://bugreports.qt.io/browse/QTBUG-91546

 # Use case

 I want to generate a `QImage` of a line chart in a **worker thread**.